colomemaria/epiAneufinder/README.md

 library(epiAneufinder)
 epiAneufinder(input="sample.tsv", #Enter path to your fragments.tsv file or the folder containing bam files
-              outdir="epiAneufinder_results", #Path to the directory where results should be written blacklist="blacklist.bed", #Path to bed file that contains the blacklisted regions of your genome windowSize=1e5,
+              outdir="epiAneufinder_results", #Path to the directory where results should be written blacklist="hg38-blacklist.v2.bed", #Path to bed file that contains the blacklisted regions of your genome windowSize=1e5,
               genome="BSgenome.Hsapiens.UCSC.hg38", #Substitute with relevant BSgenome
               exclude=c('chrX','chrY','chrM'),